 - According to Accident Claims in Restaurants, the most common restaurant mishaps are slips, food poisoning, hot food, and beverages, causing injury to restaurant staff and guests alike.

 Finding a common basis for a compensation claim can be useful.
 For instance, our company has a long history of dealing with such claims.
 If you find that you have been a party to any of the above issues, you can trust our team to help you.

 Have you had a burn injury in a restaurant?

-If you have had a burn injury in a Restaurant find out if you can claim compensation today call our free phone number or contact us on our live chat we will give you the best advice and let you know if you can claim compensation for your burn injuries.
+If you have had a burn injury in a restaurant, find out if you can claim compensation today.
+Please call our freephone number or contact us via our live chat to discuss possible restaurant accident claims.
+We will give you the best advice and know if you can claim compensation for your burn injuries.

 Suing a restaurant for injury can be a complicated matter, so we have put together a list of logical steps to help you best prepare yourself for a legal claim.
 We advise that you:

 - Get immediate medical help for any health issues.